 Recent version of PHP

 If your server is not using PHP 7 yet, ask for it.
-That will improve the performance drastically.
+It will improve the performance drastically.

 Restrict the number of plugins

 The plugins installed on your WordPress have a huge performance impact.
 It is by far what slows down your install the most.

 Even the plugins supposed to make your WordPress faster might make it slower.
 The best examples are caching plugins, or optimization plugins.
 They indeed might accelerate the browsing of your website through caching, but they will slow down your install otherwise, and the WordPress administration.

 Use the minimum number of plugins possible.
 If a plugin has many options, and many features, avoid using it, and try to use a plugin which has only the feature you need.
 If it doesn’t exist, maybe you should try to forget about that feature?
 Does it really matter to you?

 This term doesn’t exist, I actually made it up :) But basically, each time you load your website, the WordPress admin, or run a request to perform an action (asynchronously or not), the whole WordPress framework will be loaded.
 And with it, all the active plugins, which then might themselves run processes (update the database, run tasks, etc).
 The time it takes to load will therefore be added in front of any task you do.
 For example, listing the Posts in your WordPress will take the Empty Request Time + the Posts Listing Time.

 Your goal is to limit this time to the minimum.
 If it is more than 2,000 ms, that will cause issues, you will easily get timeouts for instance.
 Ideally, it should be less than 500 ms.

 If you install any plugin from Meow Apps, visit the Dashboard, and you will find this screen.
 It runs automatically every 5 seconds and calculate the new average every time.